Sweeney's Men (album)

 Andy Irvine contributed the sea shanty "Sally Brown", which he learnt from a Library of Congress recording of an old sailor in a Seamen's Home in Virginia.
 He also recorded the ballad "Willy O' Winsbury", the lyrics of which he learned from Child's English and Scottish Popular Ballads, and which he set to a different air.
 Irvine also covered the English folk song "Dance to Your Daddy", along with the Irish traditional song "Reynard The Fox", which celebrates a fox chase that took place in 1793.

 Terry Woods brought the well-known American ballad "Tom Dooley" and also the southern ballad "The House Carpenter", based on a recording by Clarence Ashley.
 Woods also composed new music for "My Dearest Dear", a song by Peggy Seeger.

 Moynihan and Irvine learnt the slip jig "The Exile's Jig" from a group of traditional musicians based in Dublin called Ceoltóirí Chualann, led by Seán Ó Riada.

 The album was re-released on CD in 1996, packaged together with Sweeney's Men second album, The Tracks of Sweeney.

+The album is included in the collection Irish Folk Favourites.
+"Old Woman In Cotton" is included on the collection Galway Bay: Irish Folk Traditions.
+These are available on streaming platforms.